Home Equity Loan Rates and Lenders in March 2025

 loading image

-Second mortgage rates: You’ll pay a higher rate than with a HELOC or cash-out refinance.
+Higher second mortgage rates: You’ll pay a higher rate than you would with a HELOC or cash-out refinance.

 Tougher guidelines: You may need higher scores and lower debt to qualify than you would with a cash-out refinance.